Oh My, Phimai Historical Park

 The modern town of Phimai has developed around the ruins, which can be found in a square enclosed park in the centre.
 Parts of the 13th-century city walls still stand, the gates standing on mounds of earth.
 Next to them are square ponds full of lotus (what’s the plural of lotus?
 Loti?
 Lotuses?
 Oh I don’t know) with steps going down so you can have a dip (if you want to have a swim next to a busy road).

-We visited Phimai after our trip to Khao Yai national park.
+We visited Phimai Historical Park after our trip to Khao Yai national park where we saw wild elephants.
 From Pak Chong, we got a bus into Khorat bus station, and then another one out to Phimai.
 We stayed in the cute little Moon River resort, a row of wooden bungalows on the banks of a river.
-You can swim or kayak in a cornered off area of the river, or just relax on one of the many riverside seats.
+At the Moon River Resort, you can swim or kayak in a cornered off area of the river, or just relax on one of the many riverside seats.
 For 600 baht a night we got a clean simple bungalow with a hot water bathroom, fridge, air con and TV.
 Breakfast was an extra 75 baht each and included eggs, toast, coffee and a cafetiere of green tea.
 The owners are a Thai-German gay couple who were friendly and helpful.
 They even drove us to the bus station as we left.

 Indiana Jones didn’t have a selfie stick